lengjingzju/cbuild/README.md

     * Variable name to specify files / folders to install: `INSTALL_<uppercase ID>S`

 * Defined Makefile Rules
-    * Note: The Makefile rule of `install_sysroot` is not defined by `install_obj`
-        * `install_sysroot`: Installs all files and folders in the specified directory to the root installation directory

     | Directory Name   | Directory Value               | Files and Folders to Install | Makefile Target        |
     | ---------------- | ----------------------------- | ---------------------------- | ---------------------- |